szabgab/pydigger.rs/README.md

 * Switch data collection to be async

 Report
+* Show the total number of packages.
-* List the N most recent packages
+* List the N most recent packages.
+* ----
+* For each package create its own page
+* Create stats page with list of licenses, only show licenses that are less than 20 characters long
+* stats page list (most recent) packages that have no license or where the license is more than 20 characters long.